 The discussion highlighted creative solutions to improving energy access for people at the base of the economic pyramid.
 In particular, the panelists pointed to the pay-as-you-go (PAYGo) financing model, which FINCA utilizes to give customers the flexibility of paying over time using their mobile phones.
 PAYGo allows customers to acquire life-enhancing products that would otherwise be out of their financial reach.
 Participants at the event even got a chance to see a live demonstration of some of Amped Innovation’s solar energy products.

 This event was the first under the FINCA Advisory Council, a new global network of individuals and institutions working together to advance the mission and work of FINCA International.
 Council members apply their perspectives, experience, expertise and finances in support of market-based solutions for people to lift themselves out of poverty in a sustainable way.
-If you are interested in joining the FINCA Advisory Council, please contact [email protected].
+If you are interested in joining the FINCA Advisory Council, please contact Colleen Zakrewsky at [email protected].